 1. Make sure you’re on the same page.

-This might seem obvious, but before you start plotting, it’s important to make sure you and your partner both have marriage on the brain.
+This might seem obvious, but before you start plotting, it’s important to make sure you both have marriage on the brain.
 Talk to your partner about the future.
-Let them know that one day you’d like to be married, and ask if they see marriage in their future, too.
+Let them know that one day you’d like to be married, and ask if they see marriage in their future too.
 Nervous about making this conversation feel too much like a proposal?
 Keep it broad by discussing your best friend’s recent engagement, and lead into it that way.
 Is it a hard conversation?
 Yes.
 But hopefully you’ll come away from it with an idea of what your partner will say when you open that ring box!

 2. Chat with their parents.